tonai/react-per-form/doc/docs/guides/06-controlled-components.md

 :::note

-react-swift-form do not manage the state of your form, you are free to use state if you want, but it's your responsibility to manage it correctly.
+react-per-form do not manage the state of your form, you are free to use state if you want, but it's your responsibility to manage it correctly.

 :::